 Managing Streams

 A stream is a logical entity created through the Stream Management APIs.
-It allows you to organize telemetry data from resources that share the same set of subscriptions.
+It allows you to organize telemetry data from assets that share the same set of subscriptions.

 Limitations